Behnam-sn/Castle-Docusaurus/docs/soft-skills/the-cat-ate-my-source-code.md

 > J.B.
 Bossuet, Politics from Holy Writ, 1709

 One of the cornerstones of the pragmatic philosophy,
-Is the idea of taking responsibility for yourself,
+Is the idea of taking responsibility for yourself and your actions,
-And your actions in terms of your career advancement,
+In terms of your career advancement,
 Your learning and education,
 Your project,
 And your day-to-day work.

 Pragmatic Programmers take charge of their own career,
 And aren’t afraid to admit ignorance or error.

 It’s not the most pleasant aspect of programming,
 But it will happen, even on the best of projects.

-Despite thorough testing, good documentation, and solid automation, things go wrong.
+Despite thorough testing,
+Good documentation,
+And solid automation,
+Things go wrong.
 Deliveries are late.
 Unforeseen technical problems come up.